neondatabase/website/content/docs/reference/glossary.md

 Cost-efficient storage where Neon archives inactive branches after a defined threshold.
 For Neon projects created in AWS regions, inactive branches are archived in Amazon S3 storage.
 For Neon projects created in Azure regions, branches are archived in Azure Blob storage.

-## Scale to zero
+## Scale to Zero

-A feature that suspends a compute after a specified period of inactivity (5 minutes, by default) to minimize compute usage.
+A Neon feature that suspends a compute after a specified period of inactivity (5 minutes, by default) to minimize compute usage.
 This feature is also referred to as "scale to zero".
 When suspended, a compute is placed into an idle state.
 Otherwise, the compute is in an `Active` state.
-Users on paid plans can configure the _Scale to zero_ feature.
+Users on paid plans can configure the _Scale to Zero_ feature.
 For example, you can increase the delay period to reduce the frequency of suspensions, or you can disable scale to zero to maintain an "always-active" compute.
 For more information, see [Edit a compute](/docs/manage/endpoints#edit-a-compute).

 ## autoscaler-agent